Lightning Fast Caching-based Parallel Denoising Prediction for Accelerating Talking Head Generation: Method

 This leads to a quadratic reduction in attention complexity—from $\mathcal{O}(L^2)$ to $\mathcal{O}(L_f^2)$—proportional to the foreground token ratio.
 In reference attention, we apply the same foreground mask to both the noise and reference features.
 Similarly, in the audio and temporal attentions, the computation is restricted to foreground tokens.

-\paragraph{Merging with Cached Background.} Once the updated foreground attention output $A_\mathcal{F}$ is obtained, we reconstruct the complete attention feature map by merging it with the cached background output $A_\mathcal{B}^{(t^*)}$ from the most recent key timestep $t^*$.
+\paragraph{Merging with Cached Background.} Once the updated foreground attention output $A_\mathcal{F}$ is obtained, we reconstruct the complete attention feature map by merging it with the cached background output $A_\mathcal{B}^{(t^*)} \in \mathbb{R}^{L_b \times d}$ from the most recent key timestep $t^*$, where $L_b = L - L_f$ denotes the number of background tokens.
 The final combined feature is given by: